 Once I learned cannabinoids could be found in found plant-based sources like hops, pepper, and cocoa beans, and heard testimonials from moms who experienced positive results from CBD oils, I figured I’d try it out.

-So, I did exactly that.
+So, I did precisely that.

 And, instantly became a convert.

 My anxiousness significantly improved after several days of use.
 Another positive side effect was that it boosted my memory and even helped clear up my skin.